 Hammed coordinates our educational mentoring hub in West London.
 Before joining REUK, he worked with the Mastercard Foundation on the Foundation for All project.

 He co-created and co-led a mentoring programme to prepare refugee learners in Uganda for Higher Education.
 He further researched the experience of refugees in accessing higher education through Bridging Education programmes in Uganda.

 Hammed worked as a Regional Manager with Peace First (Sub-Saharan Africa), where he mentored and connected young people in the region to funding and resources to create social change.
 He holds a Masters Degree in Africa and International Development at the University of Edinburgh.

-"I coordinate two of REUK's mentoring hubs: in North London and East London.
-If you'd like to speak, email me at firstname.lastname@example.org"
+"I coordinate REUK's mentoring hubs in West London.
+If you'd like to speak, email me at email@example.com"

-"I run REUK's hub in Birmingham.
-Get in touch at email@example.com"
+"I coordinate REUK's hub in Birmingham.
+Get in touch at Yasir@reuk.org"